gradle/gradle/design-docs/play-support.md

 - No dependencies, other than Scala version
 - No joint compilation with Java
 - Can build a library from both Java and Scala
+- Uses a hard-coded Scala version.

 ### Story: Build author declares target Scala platform

 - Provide a DSL to declare the target Scala platform for Scala source files.
 - Implies Java version?
 - Visible to Java source for that component as well?
-- Attach only to source set?
-- Should be visible in components report and dependencies reports.
+- Scala version should be visible in components report and dependencies reports.

 #### Test cases